Protocol

 Authorization States

-Frame — What action is being authorized?
+Bounds — What is authorized?

 Commitment — Has a human explicitly approved execution?